 Some graduate courses at NYU are open to undergraduate students, and students may register for these classes on Albert after receiving adviser approval.
-For all other graduate courses, a student must request permission from both his or her adviser and the department offering the course before being permitted to register.
+For all other graduate courses, students must request permission from both their adviser and the department offering the course before being permitted to register.

 Graduate courses count toward the 128 units required for the BA degree, and the grades for these courses will be factored into the final GPA for the BA degree.
 Students should be aware that courses counting toward the BA degree cannot also be used to count toward a future advanced degree.
-Undergraduate students who are taking a graduate-level course that is not needed for the BA degree may request to exclude this course from their undergraduate program, which will prevent the course units from counting toward the 128-unit requirement, and will remove the grade from the semester and final GPA calculation.
+Undergraduate students who are taking a graduate-level course that is not needed for the BA degree may request to exclude this course from their undergraduate program, which will prevent the course units from counting toward the 128-unit requirement, and will exclude the grade from the semester and final GPA calculation.
+Requests to exclude graduate-level courses from counting toward the BA program must be made at the time of registration.
 Graduate-level courses that are excluded from the undergraduate program are available for future evaluation by another degree-granting program.
 Students can contact Gallatin's Office of Student Services for more information about excluding a graduate-level course from their undergraduate program.
+(NOTE: Gallatin undergraduate students who are participating in the BA-MA in Bioethics program, must request that graduate-level required Bioethics courses taken during the undergraduate program be excluded from counting toward the BA degree.)

 For graduates of Gallatin's BA program, 6 units earned in graduate-level courses may be